Copyright in Generative Deep Learning

 Vice versa, \cite{samuelson1986} (but also see \cite{denicola}) states that even if users may not be the ultimate market-makers for machine-generated works, they are in the same position as traditional authors since they take the initial steps that will bring a work into the marketplace (and into its exterior form).
-And since society has an interest in making these works available to the public, if someone must receive incentives to bring the work forward, it is the user who is best situated to respond to the motivation.
+Since society has an interest in making these works available to the public, the most effective solution is to give incentives to users to make them available and accessible to others.